Standard Conditions of Trade and Copyright.

 (c) The repairer reserves the right to take images of vehicles on site for purposes of commercial use and/or marketing without prior consent.
 Objections are required to be made before commencement of repairs in writing.
 All images taken are protected by copyright law and cannot be copied, downloaded nor altered in any way without the prior written consent of the Repairer.
 Customers are also advised that it is strictly forbidden to take images of vehicles, staff or premises without prior written consent.

 Completion dates are given in good faith by the Repairer.
 In the event of a delay the Repairer will inform the Customer that the completion date cannot be met and give reasons for delay.
-The Repairer cannot be held responsible for any charges incurred by the Customer due to any such delay.
+The Repairer cannot be held responsible for any charges incurred by the Customer due to any such delay nor bear responsibility for replacement vehicles or hire charges.
 The Repairer cannot accept any responsibilities for vehicles left on the premises 24 hours after notification of completion.

-A collection and delivery service is available by prior arrangement.
+A collection and delivery service is available by prior arrangement and may be subject to a fee.
 It is the responsibility of the owner to ensure that the vehicle contains sufficient fuel to enable the service to be completed.
 In the instance that fuel has to be supplied by the repairer a receipt will be added to the final invoice for reimbursement.

 The repairer shall obtain the Customers permission to repair or fit repaired units where new parts contained in the estimate are unavailable unobtainable within a reasonable time and shall not execute the work until such permission is given.